nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 ## Async I/O
 If we have a separate thread pool for I/O operations, we need to define operations and decide how to schedule them on this pool.
 With the assumption that we primarily do I/O when dealing with sources, we are **waiting** for something to happen in the background for most of the time.
-At some point in each source, we call a client like `doRequest()` and then block during this call.
+At some point, each source calls a client library to interact with the external system like `requestData()` and then blocks during this call.
 The CPU does not have any insight information on what we are waiting on, so if we are unlucky and the CPU does not give another thread a time slice, we block the CPU with our I/O.

 An improvement to this would be to to put the thread to sleep by using mechanisms like `std::future` and have another thread run while we wait on the I/O to complete.